ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/docs/03_Findings_and_Interpretation.md

 ## Summary

-- The **ZTRI Score** converts qualitative Zero Trust maturity into a quantifiable readiness measure (0–5).
+- The **ZTRI Score** transform qualitative Zero Trust maturity into a quantifiable readiness measure (0–5).
-- Each dimension contributes proportionally based on its academic weight.
+- Each dimension contributes based on its academic weight.
 - The final score helps organizations benchmark their Zero Trust posture and prioritize investments.
 - Continuous reassessment is recommended as Zero Trust implementation evolves.